-CERC and FABI are both committed to promoting an enhanced understanding of the threat of pathogens and pests to forest plantations.
+RIFT and FABI are both committed to promoting an enhanced understanding of the threat of pathogens and pests to forest plantations.
 They especially recognize the benefits that will come from collaboration and sharing knowledge pertaining to diseases and pests threatening the sustainability of plantations in China, South Africa and elsewhere in the world.
-Based on this realisation, the two institutions have agreed to established a programme known as the CERC-FABI Tree Protection Programme (CFTPP).
+Based on this realisation, the two institutions have agreed to established a programme known as the CERC-FABI Tree Protection Programme (CFTPP), now renamed the RFTPP.
 Funding for this collaborative venture comes from various sources including the South African and Chinese Governments, industrial companies, statutory and aid organisations.

 • Study diseases and pests that threaten forests and forest plantation development in China and South Africa

 • Understand the diversity, ecology, pathology and spread of these pathogens and pests that damage trees

 • Screen genetic stock used to establish plantationsplantation tree hybrids and clonal material for resistance to the most important diseases and insect pests